Math 4990: UMTYMP Advanced Topics Course

-The take-home midterms and final exam are open-book, open-library, open-web, but in contrast to the homework on exams, no collaboration or consultation of human sources is allowed (except you can ask me, the instructor, questions for clarification).
+The take-home midterms and final exam are open-book, open-library, open-web, but in contrast to the homework on exams, no collaboration or consultation of human sources is allowed (except you can ask me questions for clarification).

 Worksheet for 9/15 on poker hand probabilities, and solutions